 Tips on how to make

-- Brown the beef first.
-This way, the beef retains its flavor as it cooks.
-I recommend browning only one side of the beef first, but you can brown both sides as well.
+- Sauté the beef first.
+This helps the beef retain its flavor during simmering.
+I recommend sautéing just one side of the beef, but you can also sauté both sides.

-- When adding naganegi or shiitake mushrooms, it is recommended to brown them at the same time as the beef.
-Browning them before simmering will enhance their flavor.
+- For naganegi and shiitake mushrooms, it is recommended to sauté them before simmering.
+Browning them enhances their flavor.

 Sukiyaki (Japanese Beef Hot Pot)